ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 2.3.7 Component 11: Date of Birth
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a date-of-birth column in the synthetic output data, each
+To create a date-of-birth column in the simulated output data, each
 simulant should have a uniformly random date of birth which is
 consistent with their age.